deeptheta/deeptheta.github.io/_staff_members/jane-doe.md

 phone_extension: "02"
 ---

-Jane has 19 years of experience in law, and specialises in property and business.
+Jane has 10 years of experience in computer science, and specialises in machine learning.